10 Symptoms of Kidney Failure and How to Prevent Them

 4. Skin outbreaks

 By not being able to eliminate waste from the blood properly, the kidneys slowly lose their function and useless toxins and elements accumulate in the body.
-This translates to itching and aches, and general discomfort as if something were disrupting you from the inside.
-One cannot avoid continually scratching.
+This results in itching and aches, and general discomfort as if something were disrupting you from the inside.
+You just can’t stop scratching.

 5. Metallic taste in the mouth